schmee/habu/README.md

 1. Run `zig build install -Drelease`.
 1. Place `zig-out/bin/habu` somewhere on your path.

+## Note on stability

+Although Habu is stable enough for daily use, it should still be considered experimental.
+It is recommended to regularly back up your `.habu` directory, especially before upgrading to a new version.

+The versioning philosophy is to avoid breaking changes whenever possible, for both the data format and the CLI, but there might be cases where breaking changes are necessary.
+If they do occur, they will be always be pointed out explicitly in the CHANGELOG and include instructions on how to upgrade.

 ## Getting started

  Let's walk through how to track a daily habit: